 How to Remove Steak Sauce Stains From Upholstery

-The same tips and cleaning solutions suggested for cleaning steak sauce stains on carpet can be used for upholstery.
+The same tips and cleaning solutions suggested for cleaning steak sauce stains on the carpet can be used for upholstery.
 Take extra care not to oversaturate the fabric which can leave moisture in the cushion stuffing.

 If the upholstery is vintage or silk, call a professional upholstery cleaner or if you need more stain removal tips.